Rehabilitation

 Some exercises required using a rubber tube (for resistance) attached to the ankle of the good leg.
 The excellent leg propped me up and involved moving the affected leg in all four directions as far as possible.
 One exercise involved trying to walk as straight as possible on a 3″ wide by 8″ long piece of wood.

 They all stressed movements on the muscles around the lousy knee to drain any fluids accumulated in the knee joint areas.
-When used up after a rigorous exercise, the myofibrils (tiny fibers that comprise the muscle) tend to ‘drink up’ any fluids around them.
+When used up after a rigorous exercise, the myofibrils (tiny fibers that comprise the muscle) tend to ‘soak up’ any fluids around them.
 Much like the same way we crave water when we’re exhausted.

 —links: